techconative/restel-docs/docs/concepts-components/concepts-components.md

 Represents a wrapper for a Test API.
 Intended to pass API specific **Restel Variables** to customise the API's expected response, status code, etc.

 In the context of *Test Scenario*, wrappers can be used interchangeably with Test APIs.
-We go with wrappers when we have to pass different parameters for the same Test APIs hence performing different set of tests using the same API.
+We go with wrappers when we have to pass different set of parameters for the same Test APIs hence performing different set of tests using the same API.

 ## Test Scenarios: